starlitriver/starlitriver.github.io/content/chemistry/organic molecule.md

 ---
+title:
+description:
-aliases:
+aliases: [organic molecules]
-  - organic molecules
-tags:
+tags: []
+permalink:
 ---

 organic molecules are the molecules that we usually deal with in biology.